 Third, our founders were sufficiently mainstream within their faiths that nobody has questioned whether our group authentically represents Jews and Muslims.
 Yet JIDS also prides itself on being ideologically diverse, and regardless of whether the topic involves politics, theology or some other controversial area, the JIDS community is likely to reflect multiple points of view on the topic.

 Fourth, we keep it real … and challenging!
 We didn’t want to turn our encounters into kumbaya-singing sessions.
 Nor did we want to be the kind of interfaith group that speaks at a level worthy of children.
 We aim for intelligent high-level dialogue at all times.
 And we don’t whitewash differences between our communities – we embrace those differences.

-We’d like to think that JIDS has now become a fixture in the Washington, D.C. interfaith movement, one that is respected even outside the Jewish and Muslim communities.
-Through working in other organizations, such as those devoted to Middle East Peace, JIDS members have brought word of what we do to a variety of faith communities, and this is how we have acquired members who are neither Jewish nor Muslim but who are supportive of the efforts to bring these two people together as cousins, not as enemies.
+JIDS has now become a fixture in the Washington, D.C. interfaith movement, one that is respected within and outside the Jewish and Muslim communities.
+Through working in other organizations, such as those devoted to Middle East Peace, JIDS members have brought word of what we do to a variety of faith communities, and this is how we have acquired members who are neither Jewish nor Muslim but who are supportive of the efforts to bring these two peoples together as cousins, not as enemies.

 Whether we are engaging in social action or dialogue events, if you come to our meetings, you’ll soon realize that we don’t expose our community to lengthy talks.
 Rather, we set aside most of our sessions to letting the community members talk.
 In a city that is perhaps known for lengthy speeches by “experts,” JIDS is forever cognizant of the fact that we are truly a dialogue society, not a speaker’s bureau.
 That’s why at our meetings, we don’t ask audience members simply to submit questions to the speakers; we encourage everyone in attendance to speak their minds.